JoshZastrow/market-basket-recommender/README.md

 ### Explore various recommender system implementations
 The motivation for this project is to build working knowledge on designing and implementing recommender systems.
 We are working with real business data on actual business problems, so the design of this project is also a case study in a sense.
 The intention of this project is to be fun, a fast track to mastery through learning, and directly applicable to current industry challenges.

+### Refine the framework for appling Machine Learning and Data Science
+There are mental models that are really handy for framing business problems as prediction problems.
+There are also frameworks that allow you to get to a quality minimum-viable-ML-product quickly.
+This project is an opportunity to solidify these learnings and battle test them with low risk.
+Be bold and test your knowledge!

 ### Generate insightful and practical information from the data
 This project is intended to simulate a real world challenge.
 So the deliverables on this project should provide actionable decisions for the client.
 Depending on your focus, the client could be a non-technical stake holder, another software application, or a future contributor.